 The only thing a PA is missing is the Y – Anonymous

-Ask any questions in the comments section, and I’ll be glad to answer them to the best of my ability.
+Ask any questions on production assistant pay in the comments section, and I’ll be glad to answer them to the best of my ability.

-So I just recently worked on a feature and figured out a little more on how we’re paid.
+I just worked on a feature and figured out a little more on production pay.

-Now on this feature I was working 6 day weeks.
-So my “6th day” rate is time and a half for every hour.
-So I would make $12/hr for the first 12 hours and then $16/hr for anything after 12.
+Now on this feature, I was working six-day weeks.
+So my “6th-day” rate was time and a half for every hour.
+So I would make $12/hr for the first 12 hours and then $16/hr for anything after 12 hours.